Archive

 Jack Nitzsche, 1937-2000

 Composer Jack Nitzsche died on August 25, 2000, in hospital on Los Angeles, of cardiac arrest brought on by a recurring bronchial infection.
-He had previously suffered a stroke in 1998.
 He was 63.